 You can find a slice of Old Hawaii less than an hour's drive from the frenetic activity at Waikiki at the Turtle Bay Resort.
 It's a short trip from fabled surfing spots at Waimea Bay, Sunset Beach and the Bonzai Pipeline.

 Other hotels on Waikiki include the Hilton Hawaiian Village Beach Resort and Spa, the Hyatt Regency Waikiki Resort and Spa, the Royal Hawaiian Hotel, the Sheraton Waikiki Resort and the Outrigger Waikiki on the Beach.

-Away from Honolulu is Marriott's Ihilani Resort & Spa in Ko Olina.
+Away from Honolulu is Marriott's Ihilani Resort & Spa at Ko Olina.

 THE LAST RESORT: Kapalua Resort in Kapalua, Maui, Hawaii.

-THE LAYOUT: It was Arnold Palmer who put Kapalua on the golf map, not Tiger Woods and Ernie Els with their epic mano y mano playoff duel in the 2000 Mercedes Championship.
+THE LAYOUT: It was Arnold Palmer who put Kapalua on the golf map, not Tiger Woods and Ernie Els with their epic mano-a-mano playoff duel in the 2000 Mercedes Championship.

-The tournament, now known as the Hyundai Tournament of Champions, will be played in Hawaii for the 15th time in January.
-Steve Stricker captured his 12th PGA Tour title in the tournament this year.
+The tournament, now known as the Hyundai Tournament of Champions, was played in Hawaii for the 15th time last week.

 Palmer, with help from Ed Seay, designed the first two championship courses in this corner of West Maui -- the Bay Course, which opened in 1975, and the Village Course, which followed in 1980 but is now closed because of the economic slowdown.